-Finally, we consider a case where prosodic strategies fail to support accurate listener interpretation (RQ2/RQ3) involving the sentence \textit{“I’m not surprised \scream”}, where \scream (screaming face) is the intended emoji and \vomiting (nauseated face) the random alternative in Experiment 4.
-Despite prosodic variation between speakers, listeners consistently chose \vomiting, suggesting that neither speaker’s delivery successfully aligned with the intended emoji meaning.
+Finally, we consider a case where prosodic strategies fail to support accurate listener interpretation (RQ2/RQ3) involving the sentence \textit{“I’m not surprised \scream”}, where \scream is the intended emoji and \vomiting the random alternative in Experiment 4.

-The first speaker produced a lowering pitch contour with a subtle lengthening on \textit{“surprised”}, giving the utterance a flat, almost resigned tone, signalling emotional detachment or irritation rather than shock.
-Indeed, the speaker’s own post-hoc interpretation described the emoji as representing “shame”, indicating a potential misalignment between their internal representation of \scream and its conventional use.
-The second speaker adopted a faster tempo and sharper accents, which came across as sarcastic rather than fearful or alarmed, typically associated with \scream.
-Listeners, in both cases, favoured the \vomiting emoji, likely due to the mismatch between prosodic cues and the semantics of the target emoji.
+The first speaker produced a lowering pitch contour with a subtle lengthening on “surprised”, giving the utterance a flat, resigned tone signalling emotional detachment rather than shock.
+Post-hoc interpretation revealed the speaker viewed the emoji as representing “shame,” indicating a misalignment between their internal representation of \scream and its conventional use.
+The second speaker used a faster tempo and sharper accents that were perceived as sarcastic rather than alarmed.
+Listeners in both cases favoured the \vomiting emoji, likely due to the mismatch between these prosodic cues and the semantics of the target emoji.

 This example highlights several key challenges.
-First, prosodic strategies vary widely between speakers and may not always align with shared semantic expectations.
-Second, listener interpretation depends not only on prosodic cues but also on culturally or contextually anchored understandings of emoji meaning.
-And third, even when prosody is used expressively, its communicative intent can be opaque without a clear shared mapping between prosodic form and emoji semantics.
+Prosodic strategies vary widely between speakers and may not always align with shared semantic expectations.
+Furthermore, listener interpretation depends not only on prosodic cues but also on culturally or contextually anchored understandings of emoji meaning.
+Even when prosody is used expressively, its communicative intent can remain opaque without a clear shared mapping between prosodic form and emoji semantics.
 These failures reinforce our Model 3 findings, demonstrating that successful communication is contingent on speakers and listeners aligning their paralinguistic intuitions.